 - Newer drugs aren’t necessarily better or safer (and they are almost always more expensive).
-For a drug to be approved by the FDA, the manufacturer needs to demonstrate that it is safe and effective for its intended medical use.
-However, that does not mean it needs to be safer or more effective than what is already on the market.
+For a drug to be approved by the FDA, the manufacturer needs to show that it is safe and effective for its intended medical use.
+But it doesn’t need to be safer or more effective than what’s already on the market.
 And manufacturers need not provide any stats about the new drug’s expected benefits in the ads.
-Older drugs aren’t just less expensive in most cases (in part because their patents have expired, meaning they’re available in identical but less-costly generic versions), but they have a longer record, so we have a better understanding of their safety profile.
-That’s important to remember, since it’s not unusual for the FDA or drug manufacturers to release additional warnings about certain drugs after they reach the market and are used by millions of people—or even to withdraw a drug because of serious safety risks that emerge after approval.
-One example you may remember is the widely advertised painkiller Vioxx (rofecoxib), which was removed from the market in 2004 after it was found to increase the risk of heart attacks and strokes.
+Older drugs aren’t just less expensive in most cases (in part because their patents have expired, so they’re available as cheaper generics); they’ve also been around longer, so their long-term safety has been established.
+In fact, it’s not unusual for the FDA or drug manufacturers to release additional warnings about certain new drugs after they have reached the market and have been used by millions of people—or even to withdraw a drug because of safety risks that emerge after approval.
+For example, the heavily advertised pain reliever Vioxx was taken off the market in 2004 after it was found to increase the risk of heart attacks and strokes.
 A 2017 study found that among 222 “novel therapeutics” (including 183 drugs) approved by the FDA between 2001 and 2010, one-third had some postmarket safety issue.

 Also see Are You Being Misled by Medical Ads?